JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 As a logged-in user, I want to be able to search all the pods by genre so that I can be an efficient podcast consumer.

   * ### Questions
- * Question about the next feature?
-	 	 * Answer about the next feature.

 * ### Acceptance Criteria